-Restricting protein used to be advised for dogs facing heart problems, but now we know that it could lead to decreased muscle mass, which can potentially be fatal.
+Restricted protein diets were once advised for dogs facing heart problems, but experts now know that reduced protein can lead to decreased muscle mass, which can be potentially fatal.
 Protein is essential for keeping dogs’ hearts healthy because it strengthens the heart muscle and supports contractility (i.e., the heartbeat).
-According to Dr. Carol Osborne, an integrative veterinarian with the Chagrin Falls Pet Clinic in Ohio, heart-healthy diets for dogs should consist of at least 25 to 30 percent high-quality, lean protein such as chicken or salmon.
+According to Dr. Carol Osborne, an integrative veterinarian with the Chagrin Falls Pet Clinic in Ohio, heart-healthy diets for dogs should consist of at least 25 to 30 percent high-quality lean protein such as chicken or salmon.

-Just as with humans, too much salt in the diet is no bueno for dogs, especially those who are prone to heart disease.
-Even if your pup shows no signs, it’s best to keep them on a low-sodium diet with less than 100 mg daily, Dr. Osborne says.
-But most importantly, keep him on a steady diet because sudden spikes in sodium levels in the blood can stress heart function (that means keeping him away from salty human snacks like chips).
+As with humans, excessive dietary salt is unhealthy for dogs—especially those who are prone to heart disease.
+Even if your pup shows no signs, Dr. Osborne says it’s best to keep them on a low-sodium diet with less than 100 mg daily.
+Most importantly, keep them on a steady diet of heart-healthy foods for dogs because sudden sodium spikes can stress heart function (i.e., keep your pup away from salty human snacks like chips).

 According to Dr. Osborne, omega-3 fatty acid-rich fish oils are an essential dietary component for all-around canine heart health.
-Omega-3 fatty acids reduce inflammation and protect against abnormal heart rhythms.
-In one study of dogs with heart disease, survival rates improved with omega-3 supplements.
-Natural sources include cod liver oil (which can be found in some fresh, natural food), sardines, and salmon.
+Omega-3 fatty acids reduce harmful inflammation and protect against abnormal heart rhythms.
+In one canine heart disease study, dog survival rates improved with omega-3 supplements.
+Natural omega-3 fatty acid sources include cod liver oil—which can be found in some fresh, natural foods—sardines, and salmon.
 Alternatively, omega-3 fatty acid dietary supplements can be added to your dog’s diet.

 According to Dr. Osborne, supplementing your dog’s diet with taurine, an amino acid, helps with heart function—even when they’re healthy.
-Though vets aren’t entirely sure of taurine’s purpose, they do know that without it, dogs can suffer from an enlarged heart—and certain breeds such as Portuguese Water Dogs and Golden Retrievers are more prone to a deficiency.
-Taurine can be naturally found in cooked lamb or raw beef liver, or you can take it in supplement form if recommended by your veterinarian.
+Though vets aren’t entirely sure of taurine’s purpose, they do know that without it dogs can suffer from an enlarged heart—and that certain breeds such as Portuguese Water Dogs and Golden Retrievers are more prone to a deficiency.
+Taurine can be naturally found in cooked lamb and raw beef liver, or can be administered in supplement form if recommended by your veterinarian.

-Keeping your pup at a healthy weight is a big part of preventing heart problems.
+Keeping your pup at a healthy weight is crucial for preventing heart problems.
 “Portion control is essential, and that means no free feeding,” Dr. Osborne says.
-Balancing your dog’s diet is important too: at Ollie, we recommend a one to one to one ratio of high-quality meat protein, naturally occurring fats such as cod liver oil, and carbs in the form of nutrient-dense starches, vegetables, and seeds.
+Balancing your dog’s diet is also important.
+At Ollie, we recommend a 1:1:1 ratio of high-quality meat protein, naturally occurring fats such as cod liver oil, and carbohydrates in the form of nutrient-dense starches, vegetables, and seeds.
 With fresh recipes from Ollie, you can rest assured your pup’s cardiac health remains strong with heart-healthy foods for dogs.